Vitamin D for toddlers

 There are a few food sources of vitamin D, such as oily fish, egg yolk, red meat and fortified foods (such as breakfast cereals and spreads).
 However, due to the potential low levels of pollutants found in oily fish like salmon, sardines and mackerel, it’s recommended that toddlers have no more than two servings per week.
 Some breakfast cereals are fortified with vitamin D, but these may provide just one quarter of recommended intakes in an average (30g) bowl.

-Supplement to be safe1
+Supplement to be safe

 Due to the challenges involved in getting vitamin D, the Department of Health advises supplementing your toddler’s diet with enough to meet their daily needs.
 They recommend: